Training Courses

 Legislation requires respiratory protective equipment issued to workers as a hazard control to be suitable for the nature of the work.
 It must also be a suitable size, fit and reasonably comfortable.

-Fit testing for all tight fitting respirators (positive and negative pressure) is a mandatory part of AS/NZS 1715 Respiratory Protection Programs and mandated by all international respiratory protection programs (RESP-FIT website).
+Fit testing for all tight fitting respirators (positive and negative pressure) is a mandatory part of AS/NZS 1715 Respiratory Protection Programs and mandated by all international respiratory protection programs (RESP-FIT website (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site) (external site)).
 More information on protecting from respirable crystalline silica exposures here .

 These presentations have been developed to provide information and guidance to the mining and quarrying industry on a range of work health and safety matters.